 Tier one is where Honolulu starts come tomorrow.
 It’s also where we’ll stay for, at least, the next four weeks.
 A minimum of two weeks of data is required to move on to the next Tier, while any change will be preceded by an announcement three days prior.
 At any rate, Tier 1 applies to 7-day average case counts of greater than 100 and test positivity rates of more than 5%.

 Under Tier one, all party and group sizes must remain at five or less, including at parks and beaches.
 Further, a same household requirement applies to restaurants, which may reopen, but only at 50% capacity.
-Retail, bowling, movie theaters, museums, attractions, aquariums, and botanical can also reopen at 50% capacity, while commercial recreational boating is limited to 25% capacity.
+Retail, bowling allies, movie theaters, museums, attractions, aquariums, and botanical gardens can also reopen at 50% capacity, while commercial recreational boating is limited to 25% capacity.

 What can’t resume during Tier one are helicopter tours, legal short-term rentals, organized team sports, indoor gyms and fitness facilities, bars, and night clubs.